waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 ### When to use screenshots

+You can use screenshots for the following purposes:

 - Orient users in a complicated or long procedure

-- Show complex windows or dialog boxes, such as those that contain multiple subsets of information, with free-form text fields and many options available for selection.
+- Show complex windows or dialog boxes, such as those that contain multiple subsets of information, with free-form text fields and many options available for selection

 ### When not to use screenshots

+Do not include screenshot of the following items:

 - Code samples (instead, show code samples in code blocks)